Trending

 Is hacktivism ethical?

-Hacktivism can be considered unethical in numerous instances, like when it entails illegal activities such as malware attacks.
-However, in different contexts, such as utilizing the internet to coordinate protests, there is a valid case for the ethical dimension of hacktivism.
+Hacktivism can be considered unethical in numerous instances, such as when it entails illegal activities such as malware attacks.
+However, in different contexts, such as utilizing the Internet to coordinate protests, there is a valid case for its ethical dimension.

 What motivates hacktivists?